-- Mark out the stitches – Using either chalk or a marker, mark an area 10mm – 15mm long down the length of the panel edge centred between the factory spot welds.
+- Mark out the stitches – Using either chalk or a marker, mark down the length of the panels edge where the stiches and spaces will be between the factory spot welds.

-Note: The length of the stitch welds should be adjusted depending on the vehicle application and spacing of existing spot welds.
-Do not seem weld the entire edge.
-Stitch welds should form the following ratio of the edges full length depending on application; Street = 1/3, Track = 1/2.
+Note: Do not seem weld the entire edge.
+Stitch welds should follow these ratio's depending on application; Street < 1/3, Track < 1/2.

 - Stitch weld the join – Proceed to weld between the marks to achieve a stitch welded join.

 Note: A series of tacks can be applied to create a short stitch weld.